Ethanlloyd21/Password-Generator/README.md

 Your application should have a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
 Your application should be deployed to GitHub Pages.
 Your application's GitHub repository should contain a README.md file explaining the purpose and functionality of the application.
 The README.md file should include a screenshot of the completed application as well as a link to the deployed GitHub Pages URL.

+## User Story
+As an employee with access to sensitive data an employee needs random generated password for greater security.

+## Business Context
+For companies that handle large amounts of sensitive data, weak passwords can pose a real security threat.
+An application that can generate strong passwords quickly and effortlessly saves employees time and ensures secure access to data.

+## Acceptance Criteria
+ *Given that a user needs a new, secure password when prompted for password criteria then a password is generated